bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

         Put your new license in `/bonita_home/server/licenses`.
         * *After 7.3.0*:
         Put your new license in database as described in [this guide](BonitaBPM_platform_setup.md#update_platform_conf).
 1. Start the application server.
-Before you start Bonita BPM Portal, clear your browser cache.
+Before you start Bonita Portal, clear your browser cache.
 If you do not clear the cache, you might see old, cached versions of Portal pages instead of the new version.
 Log in to the Portal and verify that the migration has completed.
 If you did not set the default Look & Feel before migration and you cannot log in, you need to [restore the default Look & Feel](managing-look-feel.md) using a REST client or the Engine API.